mariegadda/scrapedmongo/README.md

 ## Installantion

-	To install locally, clone to your local machine and run ` npm install ` to download the node modules.
-THe run ` node server.js ` and navigate your browser to "localhost:3000"
+	To install locally, clone to your local machine and run `npm install`
+	to download the node modules.
+Then run
+	`node server.js`
+	 and navigate your browser to "localhost:3000"